zackstout/world-weaver/SOLO/WORLD WEAVER/README.md

 - one way of introducing puzzles (without portals) would be "have to do x y number of times" or something

+- bootstrap floppy disk glyph icon is nice
+- the "screenshot" icon look sa bit like a bullseye, like we hit the target? (could give info on mouseover)

+- oh wow can you do sliders with just input type="range"?

 ### STRETCH: